xperimex/xperimex.github.io/_posts/2021-06-17-generating-functions.md

 \end{align}$
 </center>

-Which is just our normal dice from before, labellling both dice 1,2,3,4,5,6.
+Which is just our normal dice from before, labelling both dice 1,2,3,4,5,6.
 But if we try the former option...

 <center>
 $\begin{align}